-Periyar National Park extends around the banks of a huge artificial lake that was created by the damming of the Periyar River in 1895.
-It has 780 square kilometers (485 square miles) of dense, hilly forest, with 350 square kilometers (220 square miles) of this being core park land.
+Periyar National Park extends around the banks of a huge artificial lake that was created by the British who dammed the Periyar River in 1895.
+It has about 780 square kilometers (485 square miles) of dense hilly forest, with 350 square kilometers (220 square miles) of this being core park land.

 The closest airports are at Madurai in Tamil Nadu (130 kilometers or 80 miles away) and Kochi in Kerala (190 kilometers or 118 miles away).
 The nearest railways station is at Kottayam, 114 kilometers (70 miles) away.
 The scenery on the way to Periyar is beautiful and includes tea estates and spice gardens.

-Adult foreigners pay 450 rupees, and children 155 rupees, to enter the national park.
-The price for Indians is 33 rupees for adults and 5 rupees for children.
-There are also additional parking fees and camera fees.
+Entry tickets cost 500 rupees for adult foreigners and 180 rupees for children.
+The price for Indians is 45 rupees for adults and 15 rupees for children.
+There are additional parking fees and camera fees.

 Do be aware that some boats are not maintained properly, giving rise to safety issues.
 There have been a number of accidents in the past.

-It's only possible to enter the park on a guided tour or activity, not alone.
-There are no jeep safaris as such, only boat trips.
-The best way to explore Periyar and see the wildlife is to participate in one of the many eco-tourism activities that are on offer.
-These include nature walks and hikes through the forest with reformed poachers as guides, bamboo rafting, and night time jungle patrols.
-The activities can be booked online here.
+The best way to explore Periyar and spot wildlife is to participate in one of the many eco-tourism activities offered by the Forest Department Ecotourism Center.
+These include nature walks and border hikes through the forest with reformed poachers as guides, bamboo rafting, and night time jungle patrols led by trained tribal guides.

-Periyar Tiger Trail treks and camping, conducted by rehabilitated poachers and tree cutters, cost 6,500 rupees for one night and 8,500 rupees for 2 nights.
+Those who are into trekking and camping can join the program operated by Periyar Tiger Trail in conjunction with rehabilitated poachers and tree cutters.
+The cost is 7,500 rupees for one night and 10,000 rupees for 2 nights.
 (Tiger sightings are rare though)!

-It incorporates a jeep safari and walk through Gavi forest, and boating on Gavi lake.
-However, it's quite commercial with up to 100 other tourists doing the same trip.
+The only option for a jeep safari is to Gavi village, in the park's buffer zone.
+Various organizations offer day trips, including Touromark Jungle Tours, Wandertrails, and Gavi Eco Tourism (which is a project of the Kerala Forest Development Corporation).
+The trips incorporate jeep safari, walk through Gavi forest, and boating on Gavi lake.
+However, they're quite commercial with up to 100 other tourists doing the same thing.
 You won't be going anywhere remote!
-The safari is merely a drive along a main road through the forest to reach the designated restaurant, managed by the forest department.
+The safari part is merely a drive along a main road through the forest to reach the designated restaurant, managed by the forest department.
 The boating consists of row boats.
 Some visitors are disappointed by this.

-Elephant rides through the forest and countryside can be privately organized through many hotels.
-Elephant Junction offers farm tourism, including elephant rides, feeding and bathing.
+Elephant Junction offers farm tourism, including elephant feeding and bathing.

 Where to Stay

-Staying at a KTDC property is advantageous as their location inside the park enables them to offer a range of exclusive activities from their premises.
-These include wildlife boat cruises, nature walks and trekking, bamboo rafting, border hiking, elephant rides, and jungle patrols.
+Staying at a KTDC property is advantageous as their position inside the park enables them to offer a range of exclusive activities from their premises, such as boat trips and nature walks.
+You're assured of getting a ticket for the boat safari.

-Kadathanadan Kalari Center is nearby and has performances of kallaripayutu, Kerala's ancient martial arts.
+Kadathanadan Kalari Center, Mudra Cultural Center and Yodha Cultural Village in Kumily hold performances of kallaripayutu, Kerala's ancient martial arts.